-• Thursday, 5th August 2021.
+• 5pm on Wednesday, 3rd August 2022.

 24. Does the Trust give me any publicity to promote my campaign?

 The Trust gives objective, balanced and fair coverage equivalent in size and contact to all candidates on its website by making available each candidate's election statement only.